ansible/ansible/docsite/latest/rst/intro_getting_started.rst

     192.168.1.50
     aserver.example.org
     bserver.example.org

+This is an inventory file, which is also explained in greater depth here:  `intro_inventory`.

 We'll assume you are using SSH keys for authentication.
 Set up SSH agent to avoid retyping passwords: